Accountant Interview Questions

-An Accountant’s primary job is to document the financial transactions of a business.
-They make sure that records are being kept accurately and that the business is paying their fees and taxes on time.
-Typically smaller companies will only have one Accountant while larger companies will have an Accounting Department where duties are split between specialized teams.
+An accountant’s primary job is to document the financial transactions of a business.
+Accountants make sure records are being kept accurately and the business is paying their fees and taxes on time.
+Smaller companies will typically have just one accountant while larger companies will have an accounting department where duties are split between specialized teams.

 Accountant responsibilities may include: